railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 The `Administration` tab displays information about Planned Time and the Time Spent on the project according to the task work completed.
 By checking the box :guilabel:`Warn Manager`, you configure the system to automatically send the project manager an OpenERP `Request` every time a task is closed.

 In case a project takes too long, it can also be escalated to another project.
+This feature is available if you have installed the module :mod:`project_issue`, which can be done by selecting :guilabel:`Issues Tracker` in the :guilabel:`Reconfigure` wizard.
 In :guilabel:`Project Escalation`, enter the project that will be used for escalated tasks.
 Define a generic :guilabel:`Reply-To Email Address` linked to all automated mails; this allows you to receive replies directly in OpenERP.
 You can also link to a :guilabel:`Working Time` category, which will be used to calculate the Project's time line, i.e. through a Gantt chart.